dylfrancis/Dasmotos_Arts_and_Crafts/README.md

-"# Dasmotos_Arts_and_Crafts"
-# This is a practice HTML and CSS projects from Codecademy
+# Practice HTML and CSS project from Codecademy